DrEmpiricism/Optimize-Offline/README.md

 - Expands the user experience by eliminating unnecessary bloat, enhancing privacy, improving aesthetics and increasing system performance.
 - Accepts either a full Windows 10 Installation Media ISO, Windows 10 WIM or Windows 10 ESD file.
-- Does not perform any changes to an installed or live system.
+- Does not perform any changes to a live system or running environment.
-- Checks the health of the image both before and after optimizations are processed to ensure the image retains a healthy status.
+- Checks the integrity and health of the image both before and after optimizations are processed to ensure the image retains a healthy status.
 - Allows for the deprovisioning and removal of Provisioned Application Packages, System Applications, Capability Packages, Windows Cabinet Package Files, Optional Features and more.
-- Detects what Provisioned and System Applications were removed and further removes any associated drivers, services and integrated content associated with them.
+- Detects what Provisioned and System Applications were removed and further cleans-up any associated drivers, services and integrated content associated with them.
 - Allows for the integration of drivers, Microsoft DaRT 10, Windows Store, Microsoft Edge, Developer Mode, Win32 Calculator, Data Deduplication and more.
 - All optimization processes are done silently with internal error-handling.
 - All images are optimized independently - without the need for 3rd party programs - by utilizing custom module resources.